Universitat Wien

 Documenta Mathematica, 22 (2017), 1193–1224.

 (Abstract)We initiate a systematic study of contracting projections.
 We show that sublinear contraction is equivalent to the well-known Morse property and to the property of having completely superlinear divergence.
-We prove sublinear analogues of several theorem about strongly contracting geodesics.
+We prove sublinear analogues of several theorems about strongly contracting geodesics.

 Open Access logo A geometric proof of the structure theorem for cyclic splittings of free groups